Letters (Hikaru Utada song): Covers

 In 2014, "Letters" was recorded by Ringo Sheena for Utada Hikaru no Uta, a tribute album celebrating 15 years since Utada's debut.
 It was released as a preceding download from the album on December 3, 2014.

 Critical reception

 Critical reception to the song was positive.
 Hayashi of Ongaku DB felt "Letters" was a "Latin-sounding number" with a melody that had a "high level of freedom".
 CDJournal reviewers described the song as having a "spicy Latin/gypsy" sound, and praised the "passionate melody", and noted how the upbeat rhythm contrasted with the lyrics, which dealt with "melancholic everyday feelings".
-Kanako Hanakawa of Shinko Music felt that the song had a mature mood, and that it was "sexier" than her other songs due to the guitar backing of so many older male guitarists.
+Kanako Hanakawa of Shinko Music felt that the song had a mature mood, and that it was "sexier" than their other songs due to the guitar backing of so many older male guitarists.
 Akiyoshi Sekine of CD Data praised the song's "percussive rhythm", and praised the skill and sense that went into Utada's arrangement of the song.